mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/transaction-retrieve-MHD-folder-request-expected-actions-semantics.md

-- The recipient OCHIE responds with the documentReference as a FHIR bundle Json.
+- The recipient OCHIE checks if the SHL request is valid and responds with the documentReference as a FHIR bundle Json.